illright/attractions/README.md

 # Attractions

-A UI kit for Svelte.
+A pretty cool UI kit for Svelte.

+Refer to the main documentation: <https://illright.github.io/attractions>

 ## Installation